 Because nothing is burning in the heating unit, it creates no gasses or pollutants – toxic or otherwise.
 You can even set the fireplace up in your bedroom for a safe and cozy atmosphere.
 You need no fans, no venting, and no extra cleaning.
 All you need to clean is to wipe off the log set when it gets dusty.

 This makes the MagikFlame the perfect fireplace to frame with bookshelves.
 You do not have to worry about anything burning or the books getting smoky.
 Your home stays clean and safe – and green.
 Meanwhile, your ongoing costs remain low and you have the best fireplace made today.

 Designing with a set of bookcases around your fireplace is classic.
 Using shiplap as a design feature is relatively new.
-A MagikFlame fireplace is cutting-edge technology.
+A MagikFlame fireplace is a cutting-edge technology.
 Blending the timeless with the ultra-contemporary is the highlight of contemporary design – and what you will achieve by adding this design feature to your home.

 This article has given you several ideas, centered around several of the top current design styles: contemporary farmhouse, mid-century modern, rustic, coastal, Scandinavian, and industrial.
 Take those ideas and soar.
 Make your home the place of comfort and style that it can become.

 To learn more about the MagikFlame electric fireplaces, check out the MagikFlame Electric Fireplace Buying Guide.